 Success after ACDS

-On average, 9 out of 10 ACDS graduates are admitted to selective private high schools of their choice.
+Annually on average over the past decade, 95% of ACDS graduates are admitted to selective private high schools of their choice.
 Once in high school, ACDS students become involved in all areas of high school life.
 They distinguish themselves academically and otherwise, taking Honors and Advanced Placement classes, achieving high marks, participating widely in clubs, performing groups, and on sports teams, receiving service awards and earning college scholarships.

 English language & literature